 By default, the Pivot Table shows only the items for which there is data.
-In the example shown below, not all colours were sold to each customer.
-You may wish to see all the items for each customer, even those with no data.
+In the example shown in this video, not all colours were sold to each customer.
+You may wish to see all the items for each customer, even those items with no data.

 To see the steps for showing all the data in a pivot field, watch this short video tutorial.
-The written instructions are below the video.
+The written steps are below the video.

 Show Items with No Data

 When you create a Pivot Table, by default, it only shows the items for which there is data.